 - Unit should have magnetic door interlock systems with appropriate controls”

-Air showers are incredibly effective at removing particulate and making cleanrooms even cleaner.
+Air showers are incredibly effective at removing particulates and making cleanrooms even cleaner.
 Their effects also lower maintenance costs and energy consumption.
-They are wise investments for facilities using cleanrooms.
+Having air shower systems is a wise investment for cleanrooms.